SalimOfShadow/Kamernet-Bot/README.md

 ## Configuration

-The bot can be configured by modifying the config.env file.
+The bot can be configured by modifying the config.json file.
-Locate your config.env file and open it with your favourite text editor program (Notepad will do just fine!).
+Locate your config.json file and open it with your favourite text editor program (Notepad will do just fine!).
-Insert your parameters on all the fields,you can use the provided .env.example file as a template.
+Insert your parameters on all the fields,you can use the provided config.default.json file as a template.

-### Example config.env file parameters:
+### Example config.json file parameters:

     KAMERNET_EMAIL=your_email                                           # Your Kamernet username
     LOCATION="Amsterdam"                                                # The desired location for the room (e.g., city or neighborhood)